 Make clothes out of food, lie on top of cars, dance with animals, follow strangers through the city...

-A publication by geheimagentur, Martin Schäfer and Vassilis Tsianos, coming soon!
+A new publication by geheimagentur, Martin Schäfer and Vassilis Tsianos.

 The first women who entered the lectern were trance lecturers.
 They conquered public speech by claiming to lend their voices to dead men.
 Spiritually challenged is a performance lecture in their honor, a magic show about my attempt to become a witch (despite of it all) by detecting ghosts in public buildings, searching for miracles, learning hypnosis from the internet and discussing the potential of magic for activism.